MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Methodology

 \subsection{Overview of MV-Adapter}

-As illustrated in Fig.~\ref{fig:pipeline_overall}, MV-Adapter adds a new branch in the video/text encoder of CLIP respectively and bridges them through CMI module.
+As illustrated in Fig.~\ref{fig:pipeline_overall}, MV-Adapter adds a new branch in the video/text encoder of CLIP respectively and bridges them through CMT module.
 Each branch is placed after the feed-forward network (FFN) in transformer block.
-Though there are substantial differences between their concrete forms (see \cref{fig:modules}), the basic structures of video/text branches are the same, following the bottleneck-like processing flow: \texttt{Downsample-Transformer-Upsample} (Fig.~\ref{fig:pipeline_overall}).
-Both \texttt{Downsample} and \texttt{Upsample} are fully-connected layers.
-The output of each branch is added to that of FFN.
-Formally, by denoting the output of FFN as $x \in \mathbb{R}^{N \times d}$ ($N$ and $d$ are the number and dimension of tokens respectively), the output of such an abstract structure is:

-where $A_{\rm basic}()$ denotes the functions of the abstract structure we employ and $\texttt{TRM}()$ denotes the lightweight transformer. $W_{\rm down}\in\mathbb R^{d\times d^{\prime}}$ and $W_{\rm up}\in\mathbb R^{d^{\prime}\times d}$ are the weights of \texttt{Downsample} and \texttt{Upsample} respectively, $d^{\prime}$ is the feature dimension after downsampling and $s$ is scalar.
+Though there are substantial differences between their concrete forms, the basic structures of video/text branches are the same, following the bottleneck-like processing flow: \texttt{Downsample-Transformer-Upsample} (Fig.~\ref{fig:pipeline_overall}).
+Both \texttt{Downsample} and \texttt{Upsample} are fully-connected layers, and the output is added to that of FFN.
+Formally, by denoting the output of FFN as $x \in \mathbb{R}^{N \times d}$ ($N$ and $d$ are the number and dimension of tokens respectively), the output of such an abstract structure is: { \abovedisplayskip{0.5mm} \belowdisplayskip{0.5mm} }where $A_{\rm basic}()$ denotes the functions of the abstract structure we employ and $\texttt{TRM}()$ denotes the lightweight transformer. $W_{\rm down}\in\mathbb R^{d\times d^{\prime}}$ and $W_{\rm up}\in\mathbb R^{d^{\prime}\times d}$ are the weights of \texttt{Downsample} and \texttt{Upsample} respectively, $d^{\prime}$ is the feature dimension after downsampling and $s$ is scalar.
 For the text branch, we apply the process of Eq.~\eqref{eq:basic_text} directly where $N$ is the number of words tokens.
 For the video branch, we make significant modifications to the basic form to efficiently capture temporal cues.
-In addition, we propose a cross-modal interaction module with a modality-shared parameter space to dynamically generates weights for the downsampling operation in video/text branches.
-We present more details of these components in the next.
+In addition, we propose a cross modality tying module with a shared parameter space to adjust weights for the \texttt{Downsample} in both modalities.
+We present more details of these components in the following sections.